Employment and training

 Natural Resources Alinytjara Wilurara's, Employment, Training and Procurement Strategy directly links pathways toward employment for Aboriginal people.

-Check out the latest employment opportunities on the DEWNR website.
+Check out the latest employment opportunities on the DEW website.

 Natural Resources AW has delivered numerous training activities for people across the AW region: